dingo35/brands/README.md

 ```
-DINGO
-Load Balancing
+# Multiple SmartEVSE controllers on one mains supply
 Up to eight SmartEVSE modules can share one mains supply.
-Software configuration
+##Software configuration
-Set one modules LOAD BAL setting to MASTER, the others to NODE 1-7.
+Set one SmartEVSE MULTI setting to MASTER, the others to NODE 1-7.
 Make sure there is only one Master, and the Node numbers are unique.
 On the Master configure the following:
 MODE	  Set this to Smart if a Sensorbox (or configured kWh meter) is used to measure the current draw on the mains supply.
 	It will then dynamically vary the charge current for all connected EV’s.
 If you are using a dedicated mains supply for the EV’s you can leave this set to Normal.